javiBajoCero/ttihp-verilog-template/docs/info.md

 ## How it works

-Listens to ascii 'MARCO\n' and once detected, it replies with 'POLO! :D\n\r'
+Listens to ascii 'MARCO' and once detected, with 10us delay (mega fast) replies with '\n\rPOLO!\n\r'

 ## How to test

+Connect with with your favourite UART gizmo, i used my PC and FTDI FT2232HQ USB-UART bridge builtin my ArtyS7 evaluation board.

-Connect with default putty serial settings 115200bauds 8 data bits
+with default putty serial settings 9600 bauds
+8 data bits
 1 stop bit
 parity NONE

-and type uppercase 'MARCO'+ press enter (which sends an extra '\n') trough UART RX you should receive a 'POLO! :D\n\r' on UART TX
+and type uppercase 'MARCO' trough UART RX pin you should receive a '\n\rPOLO!\n\r' on UART TX pin

+More meta signals exposed in order to perform the testing are
+- baud_tick_rx (9600*8 bauds) and baud_tick_tx (9600bauds)
+- trigger_send active for one clck cycle on 'MARCO' match, and uartTxbusy active during the '\n\rPOLO!\n\r' transmission

 ## External hardware